 4) Diapsid – “two openings”; there are two holes in the skull behind each eye socket.
 Dinosaurs were diapsids.

 Dimetrodon belongs to the synapsid group of amniotes, the one which includes mammals and the ancestors of mammals.
-So, in an extreme way, Dimetrodon is our great-great-great-great-great-great-geeat (and so on) ancestor!
+So, in an extreme way, despite its lizard-like appearance, Dimetrodon is our great-great-great-great-great-great-great (and so on) ancestor!

 In terms of how many groups of synapsids there were/are, there were/are many.
 One of them was a group called the “pelycosaurs” – you will often see Dimetrodon being referred to as a member of this group.
 The pelycosaurs first appeared at the end of the Carboniferous Period about 300 million years ago, but they really became dominant during the early part of the Permian Period, about 280 million years ago.
 There were many different species, but the ones which grab everyone’s attention are the sail-backed ones, like Dimetrodon and Edaphosaurus.

-The pelycosaurs were divided into four groups, and one of them was called Sphenacodontidae; the various geni that compose this group are generically referred to as “sphenacodonts”.
+The pelycosaurs were divided into four families, and one of them was called Sphenacodontidae, defined as a family composed of the genus Sphenacodon and all other animals that are more closely related to Sphenacodon than to other animals.
+The various genera that compose this group are generically referred to as “sphenacodonts”.
 Dimetrodon was a sphenacodont.

 There, understand now?